Racial segregation in the United States: Residential

 Historically, residential segregation split communities between the black inner city and white suburbs.
 This phenomenon is due to white flight where whites actively leave neighborhoods often because of a black presence.
 There are more than just geographical consequences to this, as the money leaves and poverty grows, crime rates jump and businesses leave and follow the money.
 This creates a job shortage in segregated neighborhoods and perpetuates the economic inequality in the inner city.
 With the wealth and businesses gone from inner-city areas, the tax base decreases, which hurts funding for education.
 Consequently, those that can afford to leave the area for better schools leave decreasing the tax base for educational funding even more.
-Any business that is left or would consider opening doesn't want to invest in a place nobody has any money but has a lot of crime, meaning the only things that are left in these communities are poor black people with little opportunity for employment or education."
+Any business that is left or one that would consider opening doesn't want to invest in a community where residents have little money and suffer high crime rates, meaning the only things that are left in these communities are poor black people with little opportunity for employment or education."

 Today, a number of whites are willing, and are able, to pay a premium to live in a predominantly white neighborhood.
 Equivalent housing in white areas commands a higher rent.
 By bidding up the price of housing, many white neighborhoods again effectively shut out blacks, because blacks are unwilling, or unable, to pay the premium to buy entry into white neighborhoods.
 While some scholars maintain that residential segregation has continued—some sociologists have termed it "hypersegregation" or "American Apartheid"—the US Census Bureau has shown that residential segregation has been in overall decline since 1980.
 According to a 2012 study found that "credit markets enabled a substantial fraction of Hispanic families to live in neighborhoods with fewer black families, even though a substantial fraction of black families were moving to more racially integrated areas.
 The net effect is that credit markets increased racial segregation."

 As of 2015, residential segregation had taken new forms in the United States with black majority minority suburbs such as Ferguson, Missouri, supplanting the historic model of black inner cities, white suburbs.
 Meanwhile, in locations such as Washington, D.C., gentrification had resulted in development of new white neighborhoods in historically black inner cities.
 Segregation occurs through premium pricing by white people of housing in white neighborhoods and exclusion of low-income housing rather than through rules which enforce segregation.
 Black segregation is most pronounced; Hispanic segregation less so, and Asian segregation the least.

 Commercial and industrial

-Lila Ammons discusses the process of establishing black-owned banks during the 1880s–1990s, as a method of dealing with the discriminatory practices of financial institutions against African-American citizens of the United States.
+Lila Ammons discusses the process of establishing black-owned banks during the 1880s–1990s, as a method of dealing with the discriminatory practices of financial institutions against African American citizens of the United States.
 Within this period, she describes five distinct periods that illustrate the developmental process of establishing these banks, which were: